troclaux/notes/data_structures.md

 - FIFO: First In First Out

-basic methods:
+- basic operations:
-- queue.push(item): adds an item to the tail of the queue (index 0 of list)
+  - `queue.push(item)`: adds an item to the tail of the queue (index 0 of list)
-- queue.pop(): removes and returns an item from the head of the queue (last index of list)
+  - `queue.pop()`: removes and returns an item from the head of the queue (last index of list)
-- queue.peek(): returns an item from the head of the queue
+  - `queue.peek()`: returns an item from the head of the queue
-- queue.size(): returns the number of items in the queue
+  - `queue.size()`: returns the number of items in the queue

 ### priority queue

-- retrieves elements based on their priority
+> data structure where each element has a priority value that determines its processing order

-- elements are ordered based on their priority
+- elements with higher priority are processed before elements with lower priority
-- highest priority element is removed first
+- typically implemented using a heap data structure

+- basic operations:
+  - `enqueue(element, priority)`: add element with given priority
+  - `dequeue()`: remove and return highest-priority element
+  - `peek()`: view highest-priority element without removing it
+  - `is_empty()`: check if queue is empty

 ## stack

 - LIFO: Last In First Out

+- basic operations:
   - `push()`/`append()`: add element to top of stack
   - `pop()`: remove element from top of stack

 ## hash table